 - clue on craft eyes

 Let’s create some friendly watercolor monster blow art.
 Here the full step by step tutorial:

 This might be interesting for you too - Eggshell Art - Rainbow cloud experiment - 20 + Summer fun activities

 Step 1: Prepare the colors

-Use the brush to mix the water with watercolors.
-Use a lot of water so they are very liquid.
+- Use the brush to mix the water with watercolors.
+Make sure to use a lot of water so they are very liquid.

 Step 2: Drop the paint on the paper

-After you mixed the colors take a good amount of liquid paint and drop the color on the paper.
-Make sure not to rub it in!
+- After you mixed the colors take a good amount of liquid paint and drop the color on the paper.
+Do not rub it in!
 It should be more like a little lake on your paper.